History of crossbows: Mounted crossbow

 Large mounted crossbows known as "bed crossbows" were used as early as the Warring States period.
 Mozi described them as defensive weapons placed on top of the battlements.
 The Mohist siege crossbow was described as humongous device with frameworks taller than a man and shooting arrows with cords attached so that they could be pulled back.
 By the Han dynasty, crossbows were used as mobile field artillery and known as "Military Strong Carts".
 Around the 5th century AD, multiple bows were combined to increase draw weight and length, thus creating the double and triple bow crossbows.
-Tang versions of this weapon are stated to have obtained a range of 1,060 m, which is supported by Ata-Malik Juvayni on the use of similar weapons by the Mongols in 1256 AD.
+Tang versions of this weapon are stated to have obtained a range of 1,060 m, which is supported by Ata-Malik Juvayni's description of similar weapons constructed by Chinese engineers for the Mongols in 1256 AD.

 According Juvayni, Hulagu Khan brought with him 3,000 giant crossbows from China, for the siege of Nishapur, and a team of Chinese technicians to work a great 'ox bow' shooting large bolts a distance of 2,500 paces, which was used at the siege of Maymun Diz.
+Hamdallah Mustawfi also describes the same events and gives a range of half a parasang for the arrows, which is a bit less than the figure given by Juvayni.
 According to the Wujing Zongyao, these weapons had a range of 450 m while other Song sources give ranges of more than double or even triple that.
+However according to Stephen G. Haw, these distances may have been reached with the assistance of rockets rather than solely the propulsion power of the bow.
 Constructing these weapons, especially the casting of the large triggers, and their operation required the highest order of technical expertise available at the time.
 They were primarily used from the 8th to 11th century AD.

 Joseph Needham on the range of the triple-bow crossbow:

 This range seems credible only with difficulty, yet strangely enough there is a confirmation of it from a Persian source, namely the historian 'Alā'al-Dīn al-Juwainī, who wrote of what happened when one of the almost impregnable castles of the Assassins was taken by Hulagu Khan.
 Here, in +1256, the Chinese arcuballistae shot their projectiles 2500 (Arab) paces (1,000 m) from a position on the top of some mountain...
 His actual words are: "and a kamān-i-gāu which had been constructed by Cathayan craftsmen, and which had a range of 2500 paces, was brought to bear on those fools, when no other remedy remained, and of the devil-like Heretics many soldiers were burnt by those meteoric shots".
 The castle in question was not Alamūt itself, but Maimūn-Diz, also in the Elburz range, and it was the strongest military base of the Assassins.